patrickbucher/docs/arch-setup/arch-setup.md

     # alter user demo with encrypted password 'topsecret';
     # grant all privileges on database demo to demo;

+Since PostgreSQL 15, the the `demo` user is unable to create tables in the public schema.
+Making him the owner solves the issue:

+    # alter database demo owner to demo;

 Start interactive SQL prompt:

     psql demo demo